FedEx loses bid to undo $366 mln racial bias verdict, files appeal

 The Memphis, Tennessee-based company has said it believed insurance would cover up to $75 million of any payout, subject to a $10 million retention.

-FedEx appealed the verdict to the 5th U.S. Circuit Court of Appeals in New Orleans.
+FedEx appealed the judgment to the 5th U.S. Circuit Court of Appeals in New Orleans.

+"We remain confident that we acted properly regarding Ms. Harris' termination," FedEx said in a statement on Friday.

 (Reporting by Jonathan Stempel in New York; Additional reporting by Daniel Wiessner in Albany, New York; Editing by Jonathan Oatis)